 - How long will my observations take?

-There are many factors that determine how long you may have to wait.
-Some of these are predictable; for example the fraction of a night that an object is observable, what the phase of the moon is, when a moon of Jupiter completes a full orbit, and so on.
+There are many things that determine how long you may have to wait.
+Some of these we can predict, like how long in the night an object can be seen, what the Moon's phase is, or when a moon of Jupiter finishes a full orbit.

-These factors are included when Go Observing calculates the "visibility" colour bars that you see when requesting observations or choosing an object to observe.
+These things are included when Go Observing calculates the "visibility" colour bars you see when choosing an object to look at.

-Other factors, such as weather, are not predictable.
-Weather permitting, observations with "excellent" or "good" chances of being observed will usually be done that same night they are requested.
-And because the telescopes you can access are in many locations around the world, you may not have to wait until it gets dark in your local time zone!
-When it's daytime for you, it's the middle of the night elsewhere, and a telescope working there could receive your request.
+ImageCreditThis work by The Schools' Observatory is licensed under All rights reserved"Visibility" colour bars for some galaxies Other factors, such as weather, are not predictable.
+If the weather is fine, observations with "excellent" or "good" chances of being observed will usually be done the same night they are requested.
+And because the telescopes you can access are all around the world, you might not even have to wait until it gets dark where you live!
+When it's daytime for you, it's the middle of the night somewhere else, and a telescope working there could take your request.

-This is usually true for "reasonable" objects as well, although some nights the telescopes are busier than others, so these may have to wait a night or two.
+However, some nights, the telescopes are busier than others, so you may have to wait a night or 2.

-Another factor to consider is the size of the telescope needed to complete your observation.
-There are many 1-metre and 0.4-metre telescopes on the Las Cumbres Observatory network, so requests sent to these will usually be done quickly.
+Another thing to consider is the size of the telescope needed to complete your request.
+There are many more 1-metre and 0.4-metre telescopes on the Las Cumbres Observatory network, so requests sent to these will usually be made more quickly than on our 2-metre telescopes.

-We keep a close eye on "turn-around time" for observations and sometimes "tweak" the system to make sure it is always running as efficiently as possible.
+We keep a close eye on the time taken for you to get your observations and sometimes "tweak" the system to make sure it is always running as efficiently as possible.

 - Are there any backups if my observation is not done in time?

 Yes.
-All observations taken since the project began are available from the Archive.
+All observations taken since the project began in 2004 are available from our Archive.

-You can search through the archive in a number of ways.
-For example, by object name or by the kind of Observing Programme.
-There is also an "advanced" version of the search form for even more detailed searches.
+You can search through the archive in many different ways, for example, by object name or the kind of Observing Programme.
+There is also an "Advanced Search Form" for even more detailed searches.

-So there should be no problem if you are unlucky with the weather and do not have the observations you want for a particular lesson, or if you just want to explore the possibilities quickly and easily.
+So, if you are unlucky with the weather and do not have the observations you want for a lesson or just want to explore, the archive can get you data quickly and easily.

 - Are there any limits to the number of requests?

-No, there are no limits to the number of observations you can request.
-There are two reasons why we can do this without risking overloading the telescopes:
+No, there are no limits to the number of requests you can make.
+There are 2 reasons why we can do this without overloading the telescopes:

-- The Go Observing system is not totally open-ended, so there is an automatic limit to the total number of requests for any one night (although this limit is very large).
+- The Go Observing system is not wholly open.
+This means there is an automatic limit to the total number of requests which can be made for 1 night (although this limit is huge).

-- If identical requests are made by more than one user, only a single observation is taken and given to both the users.
-However, this is never done retrospectively.
-So, if you request an observation of Jupiter a couple minutes after one was taken, another will be taken just for you.
+- Suppose identical requests are made by more than one user at the same time.
+In that case, only 1 observation is taken and given to both users.
+This is never done retrospectively, though.
+If you ask for an observation of Jupiter a couple minutes after one was already taken, another will be taken just for you.

-This is very similar to the system for professional astronomers and helps get observations back to people with the minimum delay possible.
-It is far quicker, for example, to take one observation of Saturn and give it to 50 people than take 50 separate observations!
+This is similar to the system for professional astronomers and helps get observations back to people with the smallest delay possible.
+It is much quicker, for example, to take one observation of Saturn and give it to 50 people than take 50 separate observations!

 - Can I choose to observe anything?

 No, not quite.
-As mentioned above, observing is a complicated process and mistakes can easily be made.
-We have therefore decided to restrict the choice of objects to those that we know will give sensible results.
+As mentioned above, observing is complicated, and mistakes can easily be made.
+We have decided to limit the choice of objects to those we know will give sensible results.

-For instance, many people would like to observe the Andromeda galaxy.
-However, this is much bigger than the field-of-view of the instruments on the telescopes.
-In fact, if we use the Liverpool Telescope as an example, Andromeda is thousands of times the size of the field-of-view of the main camera!
+For example, many people would like to observe the Andromeda galaxy.
+However, this is much bigger than the field of view of the telescope instruments.
+In fact, if we use the Liverpool Telescope as an example, Andromeda is thousands of times the size of the field of view of the main camera!

-We have narrowed a database of over 20,000 galaxies to a few hundred that we know will produce good results.
+ImageCreditThis work by Sloan Digital Sky Survey/The Schools' Observatory is licensed under Creative Commons Attribution 4.0 InternationalAndromeda galaxy with the Liverpool Telescope's field-of-view (added by The Schools' Observatory) shown in yellow We have narrowed a database of over 20,000 galaxies to a few hundred that we know will create good results.
 From these, Go Observing will select the handful that are best at a particular time for you to choose between.
 We also change and add new objects as time passes, so the choices constantly evolve.

-In this way, we make sure that people are not disappointed with their observations, which would be discouraging and counter-productive.
-However, this will sometimes mean that your favourite object is not observable.
+In this way, we make sure that people are not disappointed with their observations, which can be discouraging.
+However, this sometimes means your favourite object is not on the list.

-If you have a particular preference or would like to see different objects included, please email us at SchoolsObs@ljmu.ac.uk and we can discuss with you the best way to observe your choices.
+If you have a special selection or want to see new objects included, please email us at SchoolsObs@ljmu.ac.uk, and we can see if this is possible.

 - Does everybody have the same choices?

 Not quite.
-One of the strengths of Go Observing is that it can adjust to the type and age of the user.
-A primary school child will obviously have different interests from an A-level physics student.
+A strength of Go Observing is that it can adjust to the type and age of the user.
+A primary school child usually has different interests than a post-16 physics student.

-Also, a Teacher account gives access to a wider range of observing programmes than a Student account.
+Also, a Teacher account sees a wider range of observing programmes than a Student account.
 Because of this, teachers can happily let their students work on their own and not worry about them getting lost or overloaded with too many choices.

-Teachers can set up entire class sets of usernames using the Registration Management tool in the "My account" menu.
+Teachers can set up entire class sets of usernames using the Create Students tools in the "My Account" menu.

 - Why can't I find one of my old observations?

 You can view your list of observations using My Observations.
-However, to stop the list from getting too long, observations that are more than a year old will be removed.
+However, those over a year old will be removed to stop the list from getting too long.

 But you can search for your old observations using the Archive.